-It did not take long for things to change for the worse.
+It did not take long for the economy to change for the worse.
 In March of 2000, the dot.com bubble burst.
 On September 11, 2001, New York City and Washington D.C. were attacked by terrorists.
 By 2003, the U.S. was fighting two wars in Afghanistan and Iraq.
 Those unfortunate events drove the U.S. economy into an extended recession.

 As the result of those events, the stock market posted losses for three consecutive years.
 The average annual return on my portfolio was a loss of -16%.
-In other words, if I invested $100 in January or 2000, it was worth $61 by January of 2003.
+In other words, if you invested $100 in January or 2000, it was worth $61 by January of 2003.

 How did I handle the prolonged recession and market contraction of the early 2000s?
-Honestly, I stayed the course.
+I stayed the course.
 I dollar cost averaged the same amount of money into my investments every month.
 My goal was to reach financial independence, so I rode out those volatile markets and took advantage of buying equities at a reduced price.
 I would, however, feel unnerved when I paid attention to the media.
 Fortunately, I was too busy working and going to college to become obsessed with the media.
-I honestly do not remember ever feeling overly panicked during this period.
+I honestly do not remember ever feeling overly fearful during this period.

 My patience did ultimately pay off.
 By sticking with my allocation, I was rewarded handsomely between 2003 and 2007.
 Over the course of those next five years, my portfolio had an average return of more than 16% per year.

 During my first 10 years as an investor, my portfolio returned slightly more than 8.5% per year.
 This asset allocation, however, was extremely volatile.
 The best year returned 34% and the worst year had a loss of -20%.